March 11, 2019 2 min read

 That being said, UL has an additional classification of mark called UL Recognized.
 It's intended for components installed inside of finished and listed devices.
 UL intends for recognized components to be specified and installed by technical people in a factory environment.
 They are not intended to be used and installed in the field.

 At Docking Drawer, we believe in being transparent with our customers.
 That's why we make our certifications available for anyone to read.
 Find our ETL certification here.
-You can also learn more about the certifications we've obtained around the world for our outlets in this blog.

 Do you still have questions about our outlets?
 Contact us today.